tuftsdatalab/tuftsWorkshops/docs/2024_workshops/2024_bioinformatics201/02_tufts_bioinformatics_resources.md

 ![RStudio Pax screenshot](images/rstudio_pax.png)

+**We will demenstrate how to install packages in our next workshop**

 RStudio is available on Open OnDemand, with different versions tailored for specific tasks.
 For example, in `RStudio for scRNA-Seq`, the most commonly used packages for scRNA-Seq analysis are pre-installed to help streamline your workflow.

 **Do not copy lib.path()**